MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_content.md

 # Adding Content

-This tutorial will go over adding content to your game.
+This tutorial will go over adding content such as images or sounds to your game.

 > For help with creating a project, please look at the [Creating a New Project](0_getting_started.md) section of the Getting Started guide.